vijay-shankaranand/tp/docs/DeveloperGuide.md

     * 1a1.
 JobFestGo informs user that mandatory fields not specified.

-      Use case ends.
+      Use case resumes at step 1.

 * 1b.
 Task description contains non-alphanumeric characters except `-,./() `.

     * 1b1.
 JobFestGo informs user that task description contains non-alphanumeric characters.

-      Use case ends.
+      Use case resumes at step 1.

 * 1c.
 Date is invalid.

     * 1c1.
 JobFestGo informs user that date is invalid.

-      Use case ends.
+      Use case resumes at step 1.

 * 1c.
 Event does not exist.

     * 1d1.
 JobFestGo informs user that event does not already exist.

-      Use case ends.
+      Use case resumes at step 1.

 **Use case: Delete a task**